nrdxp/nrd.sh/src/content/blog/in-defense-of-the-disagreeable.md

 But if the disagreeable do not defend us now, that is precisely where we are heading - of that I am deathly certain, as much as I wish I weren't.
 My journey from self-loathing to self-understanding has taught me this: what seems like a curse - this inability to conform, this compulsion to question everything - may be society's last defense against the crushing weight of conformity that continues to slowly tighten its grip.
 The very traits that make us difficult, that make us challenge and resist, are the traits that keep the doors of freedom propped open.

 Don't be fooled into thinking this a partisan issue, either.
 History shows us the truth - the very same loyalists who assisted Stalin were the _first_ to be lined up and shot when the "revolution" was finally accomplished.
-This isn't about left or right; it's about the fundamental nature of human freedom and those rare few willing to defend on either side.
+This isn't about left or right; it's about the fundamental nature of human freedom and those rare few willing to defend it.

 And I'll be clear - I am pessimistic.
 The most probable outcome is that we will, yet again, descend into utter enslavement - not just of body, but of mind.
 Perhaps more deeply and fully than at any time in the past, perhaps never to return again.
 Yet still I myself, even if it is in vain, choose to remain true to my being, if just for once, in all my strengths and flaws, and I ask you - rather out of character for my usual way - to do the same.
 Even if the worst comes to pass, there is far less shame in remaining true to yourself and your convictions, in my estimation, at least.